 I currently own two classic automobiles: a 1966

 Lincoln Convertible, and the recently acquired 1969 Subaru

 360. You can track the progress

 this site - I am just waiting for that big surge in micro-car

 collectability I have been predicting!
-Our daily family car
+My daily car

 is a 1992 Volvo 240 wagon,